-In developing the 2024/25 SWP engagement plan, Mallee CMA seized the opportunity to review previous years' efforts, document the lessons learned and implement key changes.
-Among the changes delivered was earlier engagement of Traditional Owners and community members in the annual environmental water planning process.
-This approach meant the values and perspectives of Traditional Owners and community members informed preliminary planning and discussions, rather than being incorporated later in the planning phase as had previously been done.
-This new approach facilitated more meaningful engagement and has helped further build trust between Traditional Owners, community members and the Mallee CMA.
+In developing the 2025/26 SWP engagement plan, Mallee CMA seized the opportunity to review previous years' efforts, document the lessons learned and implement key changes.
+Among the changes delivered was the earlier engagement of Traditional Owners and community members in the annual environmental water planning process.
+This approach meant the values and perspectives of Traditional Owners and community members informed preliminary planning and discussions, rather than being incorporated later in the planning phase.
+This approach facilitated more meaningful engagement and has helped further build trust between Traditional Owners, community members and the Mallee CMA.